La damnation de Faust (Georg Solti recording): Accolades

 The album was rated by Stereo Review as one of the best recordings of its month of issue.
-It was nominated for a Grammy award for the best classical album of 1982.
+It was nominated for a Grammy award for the Best Classical Album of 1982.
+It won the Grammy award for Best Choral Performance (other than opera) in the same year.
+Additionally, the album received the 1982 Grand Prix du Disque for Choral Music.